 The Darkness haunted house in Soulard is one of the most popular Halloween attractions in St. Louis and ranked among the best haunted houses in the country.
 The two-story building is filled with room after room of ghouls and gore.
 There are also additional attractions outside the house including an escape room and zombie laser tag.
 The Darkness is open Thursday through Sundays from the beginning of October to November 3, 2019.

 Address1400 S Old Hwy 141, Fenton, MO 63026, USA

 From the same production company as The Darkness, Creepyworld is St. Louis' largest haunted theme park with thirteen scary attractions in one.
 If you plan on visiting both The Darkness and Creepyworld, you should look into purchasing a combination ticket for both haunted houses.
 This haunted house is open on weekends from September 20 to October 20 and then every night from October 24 until November 2, 2019.

 Address3500 Lemp Ave, St. Louis, MO 63118, USA

-Fright Fest at Six Flags is always a sure bet to get your pulse racing and the hair on the back of your neck standing straight up.
+To get your pulse racing, Fright Fest at Six Flags is always a sure bet.
 After dark, the park turns into a giant haunted adventure land.
-You can take a walk through haunted houses and monstrous mazes, see spooky street entertainment and even ride your favorite roller coasters at night.
-Fright Fest runs every Friday through Sunday beginning September 28, 2018.
+You can take a walk through haunted houses and monstrous mazes, see spooky street entertainment, and even ride your favorite roller coasters at night.
+Fright Fest is on Fridays through Sundays starting September 27 to November 3, 2019.

-Raven's Curse is a haunted attraction near Centralia, Illinois.
+Raven's Curse is a haunted attraction located 50 minutes by car from downtown St. Louis.
 It's located on the outskirts of town in an area that's been taken over by an evil spirit known as The Raven.
 The site includes a haunted house, escape room and a zombie outbreak obstacle course.
-Raven's Curse is open weekends at 8 p.m., starting on September 28, 2018.
-General admission is $18, or get the VIP pass for $23.
+It's open on weekends from September 27 to November 2, 2019.